jsbien/glyph-miner/README-JSB.md

 In preparation

-# The Glyph Miner version 1.1 software package
+# The Glyph Miner version 0.2-alpha software package
 This is the port of the original Glyph Miner to Python 3 made by AsktheCode under the supervision of [Janusz
-S. Bień](https://orcid.org/0000-0001-5006-8183) (or vice versa ☺)) It is available in the present repository (https://github.com/jsbien/glyph-miner) and as a Docker image (???).
+S. Bień](https://orcid.org/0000-0001-5006-8183) (or vice versa ☺)) It is available in the present repository (https://github.com/jsbien/glyph-miner) and as a Docker image [not yet ready].

 Glyph Miner is a software for rapidly extracting glyph occurrences from early